nginx-clojure/nginx-access-plus/README.md

 User Guide
 =================

-Only Allow GET and HEAD Method
+Only Allow GET and HEAD Requests
 -----------------

 ```nginx